benwis/rust-remix/README.md

 _This project includes patches to @remix-run/dev to support the .node add on.
 These should be automatically applied during the npm install step, but may become unecessary in the future._

-This will add the dependency to your `package.json` file.

 ## Related Links

 [Rust](https://rust-lang.org/)